alexumanamonge/Fabric_Auto-Scaling_with_LogicApp/README.md

 ### Step 3: Grant Power BI Workspace Access

-The Logic App needs to query the Capacity Metrics App dataset:
+The Logic App needs **Member** access to query the Capacity Metrics App dataset:

 1. Go to **Power BI Service**: https://app.powerbi.com
 2. Navigate to your workspace (where Capacity Metrics App is installed)